 A: Be an SCBWI member!
 Individual paid manuscript critiques are open to SCBWI members only.
 You can be a member of any region, not just the Midsouth.
 Make sure your membership is current.

 B: Be informed!
-The Midsouth Fall Conference offers three different paid critique options: 1) face-to-face: choose your own critiquer ($79), 2) face-to-face: critiquer chosen for you ($50), and 3) written-only critique ($50).
+Because COVID precautions make face-to-face critiques difficult, this year the Midsouth Conference will only offer written critiques.
+You have two different paid critique options: 1) written critique, choose your own critiquer ($79), or 2) written critique, critiquer chosen for you ($55).
 For more information, see the manuscript critiques and submissions page.
 Read your options thoroughly and choose which experience may be best for you.
 If choosing your own critiquer, be sure to research the faculty in order to choose which person might be the best fit for you and your work.
 This means not choosing a picture book editor to critique your YA Fantasy, etc.!

 C: Be prompt!
 Your manuscript must be emailed by the due date given in the conference website.
 We have promised to deliver your manuscript to your critiquer by a certain date.
 If we don’t have your pages, we can’t deliver them.
 See the conference website for email instructions, including the correct email address and subject line, as well as the cut-off date.
 Refunds for paid manuscript critiques are not available.

 E: Be PROFESSIONAL.
-We all walk into these meetings with a sense of expectation.
-While it would be a dream for an editor or agent to look at you across the table and ask to represent or publish your manuscript, this is an extremely RARE occurrence.
-More likely, they will simply give feedback and perhaps…PERHAPS…ask you to submit to them after the conference.
+We all submit our work for critique with a sense of hope.
+While it would be a dream for an editor or agent to ask to represent or publish your manuscript, this is an extremely RARE occurrence.
+More likely, they will simply give feedback and perhaps … PERHAPS … ask you to submit to them after the conference.
 In ANY case, we are expected to act in a professional manner.
 Treat your critiquer as a co-worker/professional peer deserving of respect.
-Even if you do not agree with specific feedback or, universe forbid, you have a negative experience for some reason, you are expected to be civil.
-Raised voices, rude or unkind words, or behavior otherwise deemed inappropriate or abusive will not be tolerated.
-If you are asked to leave your critique or the conference, refunds will not be issued.
+Thanking them in the hallway for a helpful critique is acceptable; chasing them into the bathroom to demand an explanation of a criticism is not.
+Hounding faculty, raised voices, rude or unkind words, or behavior otherwise deemed inappropriate or abusive will not be tolerated.
+If you are asked to leave the conference, refunds will not be issued.
 Of course, this probably goes without saying.
 We ALL know how to treat other amazing human beings with kindness and respect!

 F: Be excited!
 Someone great is going to critique your manuscript.